benhylau/wrbt/README.md

     }
     ```

-5. Bob then composes the peering credentials with the signature into the following message, then encrypts the whole thing with `wrbtPk` and a `generatedNonce`, resulting in `encryptedCredentialsForAlice`.
+5. With that peering credential and some optional `metadata`, Bob composes the `node` JSON blob and signs it with his cjdns private key to get `signatureOfBob`.

     ```
 	{
+	  "credentials": [
+	    {
+	      "node": {
-      "credentials": {
+	        "credential": {
 	          "externalIpOfBob:port": {
 	            "name": "Bob",
 	            "publicKey": "cjdnsPublicKeyOfBob",
 	            "password": "generatedPasswordForAlice"
+	          }
 	        },
 	        "metadata": {}
 	      },
 	      "signature": "signatureOfBob"
 	    }
+	  ]
+	}
     ```

-6. Bob responds to Alice either synchronously,
+6. Bob encrypts the whole JSON blob with Alice's `wrbtPk` and a `generatedNonce`, resulting in `encryptedCredentialsForAlice`, then responds to Alice either synchronously with,

     ```
     {